ropensci/roweb3/content/blog/2023-05-11-champions-program-teams/index.md

 ## Laura DeCicco - Mentor

-{{< figure src = "/img/team/lukas-mentor.jpeg" class = "pull-left" width = "300" alt = "Profile photo of Laura DeCicco" caption = "<center><strong>Laura DeCicco</strong></center>">}}
+{{< figure src = "/img/team/laura-decicco.jpg" class = "pull-left" width = "300" alt = "Profile photo of Laura DeCicco" caption = "<center><strong>Laura DeCicco</strong></center>">}}

 Laura comes from Madison, WI USA.
 She works for the United States Geological Survey developing and maintaining several R packages.
 She is excited to be a mentor for the inaugural cohort of rOpenSci Champions.

-_We're excited to have Victor's project on the Champions program and Laura as his mentor.
+_We're excited to have Victor in the Champions program and Laura as his mentor.
 We can't wait to see the results of the work of this team.
-Stay-tuned for the next team introduction_ .
+Stay-tuned for the next team introduction_.